-Vishal Sikka resigns as CEO and managing director of Infosys
+Full text: We have been besieged by false personal attacks, says Vishal Sikka in resignation letter

-COO UB Pravin Rao has been appointed the interim chief of the tech giant.
+Infosys Chief Operating Officer UB Pravin Rao has been appointed the interim chief of the tech giant.

 Vishal Sikka resigned as the chief executive officer and managing director of Infosys on Friday.
 UB Pravin Rao, the chief operating officer, has been appointed the interim MD and CEO of the tech major.